linode/docs/products/tools/linode-api/guides/_index.md

 These introductory guides to the Linode API will get you up and running with this service.

-- [Get an API Access Token](/docs/products/tools/linode-api/guides/get-access-token): You need an access token to make changes to your account with the API, you can get one in the Cloud Manager.
+- [Get an API Access Token](/docs/products/tools/linode-api/guides/get-access-token): You need an access token to make changes to your account with the API.
+You can get one in the Cloud Manager.

-- [Authenticate Requests](/docs/products/tools/linode-api/guides/authenticate-requests): Use your access token to authenticate requests.
+- [Authenticate Requests](/docs/products/tools/linode-api/guides/authenticate-requests): Use your access token to authenticate requests to API endpoints.

 - [Get Configuration Parameters](/docs/products/tools/linode-api/guides/get-config-parameters): Get type, region, or image for Linodes.